EliseWindbloom/VMD-Automatic-Lip-Synchronization/README.md

 # VMD-Automatic-Lip-Synchronization
-Helps automate the process of converting an audio file to a cleaned lip synced vmd
+Helps automate the process of converting an audio file to a cleaned lip synced vmd for MikuMikuDance/MikuMikuMoving

 ![lipsync](img/vmd_auto_lipsync.png)